lab1092/blender-manual_ja/manual/modeling/meshes/primitives.rst

 A standard cone is made out of *n* vertices.
-The number of vertices in the circular base, dimensions and option to close the base of the cone can be specified in the context panel in the :guilabel:`Tool Shelf` that appears when the object is created;
+The number of vertices in the circular base, dimensions and option to close the base of the cone can be specified in the context panel in the *Tool Shelf* that appears when the object is created;
 the higher the number of vertices, the smoother the circular base becomes.
 Objects that can be created out of cones include spikes or pointed hats.